LCook28/linkedin-learning-downloader/README.md

 ---
-Issues: File checking not working for videos, they will still download even if file exists.
+Issues: File checking not working for videos, they will still download even if file exists. - File checking does work for exercise files
----

----
-TODO: Scheduling Download times
 ---